LucyLightCode/Smart-Fetal-Health-Predictor/README.md

 * A correlation heatmap is generated to show relationships between features.
 3. Feature Importance: A Random Forest model is fitted to the data to determine the importance of each feature.
 The top 10 most important features are identified.
 4. Data Splitting: The data is split into training and testing sets using train_test_split, with stratification based on the target variable.
+5. The fetal health categories into 3:- Normal (1), Suspect (2), Pathological (3)
-5. Model Training and Evaluation: A function train_and_evaluate is defined to:
+6. Model Training and Evaluation: A function train_and_evaluate is defined to:
 * Perform hyperparameter tuning using GridSearchCV with StratifiedKFold cross-validation.
 * Train the model with the best parameters.
 * Calculate and print training and testing accuracy.